Paving the way for future candidates: a Vermont Guardsman earns the Master Instructor badge

-U.S. Staff Sgt.
-Andrew Fryburg, chief instructor at the 124th Regimental Training Institute’s modular training battalion was presented with the Master Instructor Badge on April 19, 2022, by Col. William Wagner, 124th RTI commander.
-Fryburg is the first Vermont National Guard instructor to attain the Master Instructor Badge which requires 500 hours of study.
-(U.S. Army National Guard photo by Joshua T. Cohen)
+Staff Sgt.
+Andrew Fryburg, chief instructor at the 124th Regimental Training Institute’s modular training battalion was awarded the Master Instructor Badge on April 19, 2022.

+During the ceremony, Vermont National Guard Adjutant General Maj.
+Gen. Gregory Knight, remarked, “there are fewer that 100 Master Instructors across the Army, so that should give you an idea of the scope of this undertaking and the significance of the award, you are building the future leaders of the US Army.”

+Attaining the top instructor level, “Fryburg holds the distinction of being the first Regimental Instructor to sit before a Master Army Instructor Selection board,” according to the 124th RTI’s Command Sgt Maj.
+John Digby III.

 |Date Taken: